 - Large per resident volume of gynecologic surgery

-- Extensive training in minimally invasive surgery including robotic surgery
+- Extensive training in minimally invasive surgery, including FLS curriculum and robotic surgery

 One resident is assigned to each of the sub-specialties within the department.